This section summarizes how the MySQL Workbench 8.0 release series progressed with each minor release.

 Important change: MySQL model files last saved before MySQL Workbench 6.3 are no longer supported unless the models can be upgraded for use with the 6.3 release series.

 SQL context help was enhanced to eliminate the requirement of having a valid MySQL connection to view the help topics and to improve the presentation of each help topic.

-A new code-completion engine was added for use with object editors (triggers, views, stored procedures, and functions) in the visual SQL editor and in models.
+A new auto-completion engine was added for use with object editors (triggers, views, stored procedures, and functions) in the visual SQL editor and in models.